Curriculum and academic support for students

 Academic and Pastoral Support:

-The deans of the student’s year level, along with Mrs Berry, provide pastoral and academic support for our International Students.
+The deans of the student’s year level, along with Mrs Baxter, provide pastoral and academic support for our International Students.

 With plenty of sport, cultural and leadership opportunities available, we encourage our International Students to achieve academically and to develop a sense of involvement and participation in the College and New Zealand’s way of life.